-NHS 111 is live in Bedfordshire
+NHS 111 in Bedfordshire

 This NHS phone service provides a new way to ensure you receive the right care, from the right person, in the right place, at the right time.
 When you call you will be assessed, given advice and directed straight away to the local service that can help you best.
 That could be an out of hours GP, a walk-in centre, community nurse, late opening pharmacist, or if needed, A & E.

-The new number is available 24 hours a day, 7 days a week, 365 days a year.
+The number is available 24 hours a day, 7 days a week, 365 days a year.
 Calls from landlines and mobile phones are free.
 The NHS Direct phone service is no longer operating in Bedfordshire.

 For less urgent health needs, such as flu or stomach upset, you should still contact your GP or local pharmacist in the usual way.
 You can still call your GP practice any time, to be directed where to go or call.